Chapter 22:

 “We have a deal.”

-With a smile on my face, I crossed the tight room and reached into the nightstand drawer.
-Withdrawing a pair of hand-rolled sticks of the finest fyreweed the Dwindlefyre dealer known as Skeezy had to offer, I barely had a moment to ask if they wanted to partake before Aesandoral ripped the joints from my hand.
+With a smile on my face, I crossed the tight space, reaching over to two to lift the poster concealing the minibar.
+Withdrawing a pair of hand-rolled sticks of the finest fyreleaf that I had gotten as a signing bonus, I barely had a moment to ask if they wanted to partake before Aesandoral ripped the joints from my hand.

-“Nice.
+“Nice!
 We share?”
-She asked excitedly as she held out both cigarettes to Rionriv, who, with an arc of electricity between her fingers, ignited the dried herb.
+She asked excitedly, holding out both cigarettes to Rionriv, who, with an arc of electricity between her fingers, ignited the dried herb.

 “Uh, yeah.”
 I laughed as they surprised me with their openness.